 - Research & Conservation

-The Cayman Turtle Centre has revealed that a nine foot long crocodile which was captured in 2006 in North Side has become a permanent exhibit at the facility, allegedly entertaining visitors at feeding times.
-“Smiley”, as the female crocodile has been called, is now being housed alone in a purpose-built enclosure, named Smiley&rsquo.
+The Cayman Turtle Centre has revealed that a crocodile which was captured in 2006 in North Side has become a permanent exhibit at the facility, allegedly entertaining visitors at feeding times.
+“Smiley”, as the female crocodile has been called, is now being housed alone in a purpose-built enclosure, named Smiley’s Croc Cove.